Rattler/Firebird History

 On September 30, 1971 the 71st AHC received orders to move again.
 This move, however, will not be as a company.
 The 71st received orders to stand down.
 The high espirit de corps and sense of mission accomplishment of each member of the 71st will be an asset to the units receiving former personnel of the 71st.

-Also see: Unit Awards, Call Signs and these articles from the Army Times.
+Also see: Unit Awards, Call Signs, these articles from the Army Times, this Life Magazine article(article begins on page 30), or this article about the Firebird decals.